 In the same vein, anyone knows that cap-ex should ideally enhance property value while providing a depreciation benefit.
 Diligent CRE investors, however, go the extra mile to obtain premium rates of return on those expenditures by selecting and financing them strategically.
 This, too, requires gumshoe-type attention to detail by a management team that communicates to its vendors, tenants, and contractors that it is on-the-ball.
 There is nothing passive, for example, about teasing out balance sheet and cash flow implications of your options for resurfacing a parking lot, and then once you’ve pulled the trigger, making sure construction crews prioritize your project, respond to your needs, and do quality work.

 Passive Income from Real Estate Is Possible…By Putting Active Investors to Work for You

-The long and short of it is this: obtaining truly passive income from direct CRE investing is, by-and-large, a pipe dream.
+The long and short of it is this: obtaining truly passive income from direct commercial real estate investing is, by-and-large, a pipe dream.
 To achieve consistent, market-rate returns on commercial real estate investments, someone has to do the hard work.
 If you choose to put your money directly into a commercial property, you had better be prepared to put in that effort yourself, or to suffer the costly consequences.

 Which is not to say that you cannot ever hope to earn income passively from a portfolio of real estate assets.
 You can, principally through an investment vehicle such as a private equity CRE partnership.
 In a CRE partnership, investors pool their asset in a fund formed and managed for the purpose of investing in commercial real estate.
 Sophisticated teams of seasoned commercial real estate professionals deploy the funds by purchasing and managing a portfolio of real estate assets.
 They earn a fee while investors reap the benefits of taxable income-offsetting depreciation and, yes, truly “passive” income.
 Oftentimes fund managers align their own incentives with those of their investors by investing in the fund themselves.

-Want to hear more about our sophisticated, strategic approach to CRE investing?
+Want to hear more about our sophisticated, strategic approach to commercial real estate investing?
 Create an account here to read about our deals and to see the opportunities our firm offers to invest in value-focused, well-managed commercial real estate.